andyctaylor/Compliance-Automation-AI-Security/README.md

 **Summary:** Think of this as a private portfolio showing—look, evaluate, but don't use or share.

 ## 👨‍💻 Development Team
-Angelus Taylor - CEO | Full Stack Developer
+Angelus Taylor | Full Stack Developer